Device integration using REST

 Step 2: Create the device in the inventory

-If Step 1 above indicated that no managed object representing the device exists, create the managed object in Cumulocity IoT.
+If Step 1 above indicated that no managed object representing the device exists, create the managed object in Cumulocity.
 The managed object describes the device, both its instance and metadata.
 Instance data includes hardware and software information, serial numbers, and device configuration data.
 Metadata describes the capabilities of the devices, including the supported operations.

 To create a managed object, issue a POST request on the managed objects collection in the Inventory API.
 The following example creates a Raspberry Pi using the Linux agent: